cdemetriadis/Thrustmaster-T300-Steering-Wheel-Emulator/README.md

 The wheel behaves very much like any other wheel on the market.
 It emulates all of the Playstation DualShock 4 controller buttons.
 The main differences are **Button Matrix**, **Display Menu**, **Rotary Encoders** and the **Rotary Switches** (CAB Functions).

 ### Button Matrix
-In the name of saving PDIO's on the Nano, I created a 5x5 Button Matrix to support the 22 buttons I required for my design (yes, I have 3 to spare!).
+In the name of saving GPIO's on the Nano, I created a 5x5 Button Matrix to support the 22 buttons I required for my design (yes, I have 3 to spare!).

 ---